 Some problems that a smile makeover can help to improve are:

-– Poor Alignment and Spacing – If your teeth are gapped, crooked or overlapping, they can be straightened.
+- Poor Alignment and Spacing – If your teeth are gapped, crooked, or overlapping, we can make them strait.

-– Discoloration – Dark, discolored teeth can make you look prematurely aged.
+- Discoloration – Dark, discolored teeth can make you look prematurely aged.
 On the other hand, a bright, white smile can take years off your appearance.
-One of the best treatments for discolored teeth is porcelain veneers, and with this procedure you are not limited to your original tooth color – your cosmetic dentist can help you to choose just the right shade to complement your skin tone, eyes, and hair color.
+One of the best treatments for discolored teeth is porcelain veneers.
+Porcelain veneers do not limit you to your original tooth color.
+Your cosmetic dentist can help you to choose just the right shade to complement your skin tone, eyes, and hair color.

-– Aging Face – It is inevitable that as you age, your face will begin to sag.
-This is because of loss of bone volume.
-If your face is sagging, treatments can include maxillofacial surgery and orthodontics.
+- Aging Face – It is inevitable that as you age, your face will begin to sag.
+Mostly because of the loss of bone volume.
+Two good options for this are maxillofacial surgery and orthodontics.

 How Long Does a Smile Makeover Last?

-The key to longevity when it comes to a smile makeover lies in how well you take care of the cosmetic dental work once it’s completed.
-Most procedures do not require any more care than you would give your natural teeth.
-Of course you need to brush and floss regularly, and you should also see Dr. Spellman for regular checkups.
+The key to longevity when it comes to a smile makeover lies in how well you take care of the cosmetic dental work once you leave the office.
+Most procedures do not require any more attention than you would give your natural teeth.
+Of course, you need to brush and floss regularly, and you should also see Dr. Spellman

 What are You Waiting For?